-His three books are: Images of Appalachian Coalfields, (foreword by Cornell Capa), Builder Levy Photographer (introduction by Naomi Rosenblum, and Appalachia USA (published by David R. Godine, Foreword by Denise Giardina), reviewed by Vanity Fair (Feb/2014).
-His work is included in more than thirty other books of photographs.
+His books are: Images of Appalachian Coalfields, Temple University Press, foreword by Cornell Capa, Builder Levy Photographer, essay by Naomi Rosenblum, and Appalachia USA, published by David R. Godine, foreword by Denise Giardina.
+His work is included in forty other books and several films as well.

-His photographs are in more than 80 collections including the Sir Elton John Photography Collection, Museum of Fine Arts, Houston, High Museum of Art, International Center of Photography, Metropolitan Museum of Art Watson Library, Brooklyn Museum, Museum of the City of New York, Chrysler Museum of Art, John and Mable Ringling Museum of Art, Victoria and Albert Museum, Ruhrland Museum, and the Bibliothèque nationale.
+His photographs are in more than 80 collections including the Sir Elton John Photography Collection, Museum of Fine Arts Houston, High Museum of Art, International Center of Photography, Metropolitan Museum of Art Watson Library, Brooklyn Museum, Museum of the City of New York, Chrysler Museum of Art, John and Mable Ringling Museum of Art, Smithsonian National Museum of African American History and Culture, Victoria and Albert Museum, Ruhrland Museum, and the Bibliothèque nationale.